 In the previous post we showed you how to create a home automation system using MATRIX Alexa.
-One of our members - Binny Baburaj, took this project to the next level.
+Now we have decided to take it to the next level.
 He tinkered around with the code and made a Robot that can be controlled via MATRIX Alexa; A Matrix Voice Alexa Robot - A four wheeled robot that can be controlled via MATRIX Alexa.
 In this post we will sharing how to make one from scratch.

 Matrix Voice Alexa Robot